KevinWu098/ZotBooks/README.md

 - Import from Study List
 - Queries Barnes and Nobles for up-to-date course information

+## Demo
+ZotBooks will be live soon<sub>tm</sub>!
+If you'd like to check it out locally:
+1. Clone the repository
+2. `npm start` to run the server
+3. `npm run dev` to start your localhost instance
+4. Enjoy!

 ## In-Progress Features/Misc
 - A full-scale refactoring 🫠
 - Links to ~~LibGen~~ legal textbook providers